stetson-engineers/grapher_scripter_tools/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 To use, Golden Software's [Grapher™](https://www.goldensoftware.com/products/grapher) installation is required.
 Grapher™ comes with an included script execution/automation platform "Scripter".
-This is also required and may require some addtional configuration to set up.
+This is also required and may require some additional configuration to set up.

 Operating System is expected to be Windows.
 However, no other library requirements are currently identified.